CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-One-and-Two/Prescriptive-Topology-Manager---PTM.md

  - /display/CL321/Prescriptive+Topology+Manager+++PTM
  - /pages/viewpage.action?pageId=5126832
 pageID: 5126832
+---
----In data center topologies, right cabling is a time-consuming endeavor and is error prone.
+In data center topologies, right cabling is a time-consuming endeavor and is error prone.
 Prescriptive Topology Manager (PTM) is a dynamic cabling verification tool to help detect and eliminate such errors.
 It takes a Graphviz-DOT specified network cabling plan (something many